decrypto-org/rupture/etc/spec/ARCHITECTURE.md

 Returns HTTP 200 with a JSON that contains a list of all the stored victims.

+### `/attack`

+HTTP POST endpoint.
+It launches an attack.

+There are two conditions:

+1) The victim already exists

+Arguments:

+- victim_id: The id of the victim
+- target: string

+2) The victim doesn't exist

+Arguments:

+- sourceip: IP address
+- target: string

+Before launching, the attack, the victim is created

+Returns HTTP `200` with a JSON that has a field *victimid*, which contains the ID of the victim.

 ### `/victim/<victim_id>`

 HTTP GET, PUT and DELETE endpoint.